nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 2. I wanted to get into Assembly and Vintage Computing because of my actual work.
 3. Teach another programming course that isn't python or anything practical.

 I will warn you now that the course will be an intense dungeon but we'll try and structure it so it's not so time consuming.
-One thing to keep in mind is that we're going to go extremely slowly through the basics of how an atari game works.
+One thing to keep in mind is that we're going to go extremely slowly through the basics of how an Atari game works.
 At just 2-4KB, that's not a lot.

 So, grades and things.
 How will it work?
 The general loop of the course is this:

 **11 weeks - Instruction** in person
 1. Read something - Usually chasing the beam, your textbook, and something else.
-2. Watch something - Usually a post mortem
+2. Watch something - Usually a post mortem (*these will never be required*)
 3. Annotate a source file - from the 2600's past.
 4. Write something - typically it'll be a brief response, a design doc, or a coding exercise.